The strategic intent layer for AI agents

 Helen’s Foundry re-derives the chain on every write and flags work that no longer coheres: a goal that contradicts the strategy above it, an objective with nothing built beneath it, a plan frozen while its work churns.
 You decide what matters.

-Contradicts a related artifact
+Contradicts a related artifact Majorseverity

 6d ago